kevlar-kt/kevlar/docs/pages/modules/rooting/rooting.md

 When you require an attestation, kevlar performs the following operations:

 - for the **targets attestation** (through `rooting.attestateTargets(context)`):

-	1. Depending on what system modification you selected, the appropriate battery of tests for that system modification is initialized and ran;
+    1. Depending on what system modification you selected, the appropriate battery of tests for that system modification is initialized and run;
-	2. The results are collected, processed, filtered and returned.
+    2. The results are collected, processed, filtered, and returned.

 - for the **status attestation** (through `rooting.attestateStatus()`):

     1. Depending on what system condition you selected, the appropriate check for that system status flag is initialized and ran;
-	2. The results are collected, processed, filtered and returned.
+    2. The results are collected, processed, filtered, and returned.

-The attestation is returned either in `TargetRootingAttestation` or `StatusRootingAttestation` (both are sealed class), which depending on the detection status can be of three types (with different fields):
+The attestation is returned either in `TargetRootingAttestation` or `StatusRootingAttestation` (both are sealed classes), which depending on the detection status can be of three types (with different fields):

 - `Blank`: This is a non-processed status.
 It should not be interpreted, as it does not carry any meaning about the attestation result.
-It is not to be interpret `Clear`;
+It is not to be interpreted as `Clear`;
 - `Clear`: The attestation has passed.
 There is nothing to report.
-This means that no system modification/status has triggered the detection from the battery of tests which has been executed, in compliance with the given scan parameters;
+This means that no system modification/status has triggered the detection from the battery of tests that have been executed, in compliance with the given scan parameters;
 - `Failed`: The attestation has not passed.
-A target/status hs been detected.
+A target/status has been detected.
 You can read which one has tripped the detection in the attestation result.

 !!! warning
     `Blank` is completely different from `Clear` (or `Failed`).
 It means that the software is initialized but that nothing has been done yet.
 Do not mix them up.

 ## Use cases